-- For motorcycles without rev limiter, the opening of gases will have to be lower than 2 seconds. - A mnemonic to count: 'one thousand and one, one thousand and two', or '1y, 2y'. - When the measurement is considered acceptable, write down the result, then reset (push on the sideline) the MAX MIN setting until the disappearance of the previously displayed value. - Push again on the sideline MAX MIN to arm the sound level meter. - The sound level meter is then ready for the following measurement.
+- When the measurement is considered acceptable, write down the result, then reset the meter (push on the sideline) the 'MAX MIN' setting until the previously displayed value disappears. - Push again on the MAX MIN sideline to arm the sound level meter. - The sound level meter is then ready for the following measurement.